MicrosoftDocs/sql-docs/azure-sql/database/service-tiers-sql-database-vcore.md

 ### Hyperscale premium-series

-- Premium-series hardware options use the latest CPUs and memory technologies from Intel and AMD.
+- Premium-series hardware options use the latest CPU and memory technology from Intel and AMD.
 Premium-series provides a boost to compute performance relative to standard-series hardware.
 - Premium-series option offers faster CPU performance compared to Standard-series and a higher number of maximum vCores.
 - Premium-series memory optimized option offers double the amount of memory relative to premium-series.

-Premium-series and premium-series memory optimized hardware is only available for Hyperscale databases.
 - For more information, see the [Hyperscale premium series blog announcement](https://aka.ms/AAiq28n).

 For regions available, see [Hyperscale premium-series availability](#hyperscale-premium-series-availability).

 ### Fsv2-series

 - Fsv2-series is a compute optimized hardware configuration delivering low CPU latency and high clock speed for the most CPU demanding workloads.
+Similar to [Hyperscale premium-series](#hyperscale-premium-series) hardware configurations, Fsv2-series is powered by the latest CPU and memory technology from Intel and AMD.
+This lets customers take advantage of the latest hardware while using databases and elastic pools in the General Purpose service tier.
 - Depending on the workload, Fsv2-series can deliver more CPU performance per vCore than other types of hardware.
 For example, the 72 vCore Fsv2 compute size can provide more CPU performance than 80 vCores on Standard-series (Gen5), at lower cost.
 - Fsv2 provides less memory and `tempdb` per vCore than other hardware, so workloads sensitive to those limits may perform better on standard-series (Gen5).